ur7ez/parse-price-test/README.md

 6. **Fetch Ad Prices (HTTP/Selenium)**

-    The command fetches the latest prices for each subscribed URL, either through HTTP requests or by using Selenium for complex pages.
+    The command fetches the latest prices for each subscribed URL, either through HTTP requests (default) or by using Selenium Server.
+Each adv URL is checked against its _validity_ - e.g. the adv itself could be removed at time of parsing etc. Service detects such cases and marks invalid urls, so that they won't be processed in future service runs.

+    Of course, the same URL may appear in different subscriptions (different users have the same URL in their list), so the service assures that each URL will be parsed only once during service run.

 7. **Compare Prices With Previous Data**